hacksu/nextcord-bot/README.md

 ## Now to create the bot
 Last step before coding; we have to tell Discord to make the bot account for us.
 Go to the [Discord Developer Portal](https://discordapp.com/developers/applications) and follow these steps:

-1: Select "New Application".
-This tutorial is going to make a bot that tells the time, so when prompted, name your application "Time Bot".
+1: Select "New Application", and name your bot whatever you would like.

 2: When the application is created, go to the "Bot" tab and select "Add Bot" and then "Yes, do it!"